 To guarantee the rarity and the value of the breed, Julio Cesar wanted to sell only a few examples of the Falabella Horse to a few select clients, among whom the then President of the United States John Fritzgerald Kennedy stands out.

 The purebred Falabella horse must not exceed 85 cm in height at the withers and the foals, which do not exceed 40/43 cm shortly after birth, in the first year grow very rapidly reaching almost the height of an adult Falabella Horse.

 The head of the Falabella Horse is very fine and characterized by an almost smooth and straight profile, the eyes are cheerful, very lively and the ears are always very careful.

 As you can easily imagine, his limbs are decidedly thin with small, round hooves.

 The only difference of the Falabella Horse from the horse of normal stature, besides the dimension, are the ribs and the vertebrae in smaller numbers.

 All these features mean that the Falabella Horse is not, of course, suitable for the saddle but is ideal as a friendship because it is very docile and gentle, kind and is a good jumper to keep in the garden but absolutely not at home.

 The Falabella Horse is a long-lived and robust breed, it is not afraid of the cold and is willingly among the people but becomes sparkling when it is in her own herd together with the females.

 Thanks for visiting and we look forward to seeing you again soon.
-Your every visit is particularly welcome and now we invite you to discover our Only for You Collection, where you can also have a ceramic jewel with a painting of your horse’s face.
+Your every visit is particularly welcome and now we invite you to discover ohow our collections of Made in Italy objects dedicated to horses are born.
+Thanks.